“Helping students become more self-aware empowered them to manage their own behaviour, and resolve issues and problems themselves.”

 “For example, a student who was aggressive in class and spent a significant amount of time in the inclusion unit transformed his behaviour after receiving his assessment feedback.
 Understanding the reasons behind his anger helped him modify his behaviour and calm himself down.”

 “Another student who tended to be disruptive in maths and science classes struggled with the GIA Number Speed and Accuracy test.
 This meant he had difficulty processing numerical concepts quickly.
 The student needed to slow down and give himself more time to assimilate numerical information.
 Once the student and his teachers understood the cause of his behaviour they were able to deal with it more effectively, resulting in an improvement in his behaviour and his grades.”

 The Thomas reports provided a common language between educationalists and students, allowing students to talk in real terms about themselves, rather than in ‘teacher speak'.
 This enabled a more realistic dialogue between the parties than would previously have been possible.

 The results show Thomas assessments have enormous benefits, in all sorts of ways, for all sorts of students.
 The time invested in staff training (four days), delivery of the assessments and one to one student feedback (one lesson each) is a small price to pay for the benefits.
 Students were overwhelmingly positive about the experience and felt everyone should have the opportunity to go through the feedback process and develop their self-awareness.”

 “We are repeating the process using the behavioural assessment (PPA) and aptitude and ability measure (GIA) with our current Year 10 students.
-The emphasis of the program is self-development – empowering students to improve themselves – and as a consequence improving the atmosphere and quality of lessons for the whole year.”
+The emphasis of the programme is self-development – empowering students to improve themselves – and as a consequence improving the atmosphere and quality of lessons for the whole year.”